vsrinivas/fuchsia/glossary.md

 #### **Namespace**

-A namespace is the composite hierarchy of files, directories, sockets, [service](#Service)s, and other named objects which are offered to application components by their [environment](#Environment).
+A namespace is the composite hierarchy of files, directories, sockets, [service](#Service)s, and other named objects which are offered to components by their [environment](#Environment).
 - [Fuchsia Namespace Spec](the-book/namespaces.md)